moorhen-coot/Moorhen/README.md

 In either case you will have to set `ligandServer` in `pdb_worker.js` to point to the CCP4 monomer library.
 One way to do this is to leave it as `"/monomers/"` and create a symbolic link to a local CCP4 monomer library, e.g. (in `web_example`):
 `ln -s /Applications/ccp4-8.0/lib/data/monomers`

+7. To run an example using React-Bootstrap:
+`make install` (This copies some files from `web_example` to `react-app/public/wasm`
+`cd react-app`
+`npm start`
+And then point a web browser at `http://localhost:3000/` .
+Again you will need to set up `ligandServer` as in the non-react example (in `react-app/public`:
+`ln -s /Applications/ccp4-8.0/lib/data/monomers`
+This example demonstrates CCP4 web assembly only by the use of `RDKit` to make ligand pictures; it further demonstrates React-Bootstrap and WebGL.

 ![Web example ligands and glycotrees](web_example/screenshot.png) *Ligands pictures produced by interrogating file with MMDB2 and rendering with RDKit.
 Glycosylation trees produced by privateer.*
 ![Web example text output](web_example/screenshot_text.png)